diegoreico/MetaHeuristics/README.md

     | -----  | --- | --- | --- | --- | --- | --- | --- | --- |
     | City   | 2   | **1**   | 7   | 6   | 3   | **5**   | 4   | n   |

-##### Stop condition
+## Stop condition

-The algorithm stops once we can't generate a better solution applying an operator to our current solution
+The algorithm stops once we can't generate a better solution applying an operator to our current solution or when it reaches a certain number [1000] of iterations

 ## HOW TO RUN THE CODE